-4.10.2 Preparing for use (standard)
+4.11.2 Preparing for use (standard)

 - 1. Open the access door on the outside of your caravan or camper. - 2.
 Remove the Waste Holding Tank by pulling the safety catch (which holds the tank in place) upwards. - 3.
 Pull the Waste Holding Tank outward to the stop.
 Tip it slightly and take the tank fully out. - 4.
 Place the tank upright and turn the rotating emptying spout upwards.
 The emptying spout ensures that the tank can be easily and hygienically emptied. - 5.
 Remove the cap, with the measuring cup inside, from the emptying spout and pour the correct dosage of Thetford toilet fluid (see product label) into the holding tank.
 This avoids unpleasant smells and keeps the inside of the tank clean.
 Next add approximately 2 litres of water enough to ensure that the bottom of the Waste Holding Tank is covered.
+Far more information on Thetford toilet fluids, see last page of this manual.
 Screw the cap back onto the emptying spout and turn back to its original position.